Adoption, Adoption Attorney, Adoption Law, Legal

 3. A certified copy of the placement order.

-Because confidentiality is sometimes an issue, these documents may be provided to the adoptive parents in sealed envelopes to be opened by the passport agency only.
+Because confidentiality is sometimes an issue, these documents may be provided to the adoptive parents in sealed envelopes, to be opened only by the passport agency.
 In addition, you will need to complete Form DS-11 (do not sign) found on the Department of State website.
-Some agencies want color passport photos, but this may vary depending on the particular agency.
-The child’s former name and the child’s new name as it will be on the passport must be correct and match other corroborating documents.
+Some agencies require color passport photos, but this may vary by agency.
+The child’s former name and the name they will have on the passport must be correct and match other corroborating documents.

-You also need to be certain your names are exactly as they are listed on your proof of identification and/or passports, or the passport office may reject your request.
-The original birth certificate is needed to link the child’s former name with the child’s new name.
+You also need to ensure your names are exactly as they appear on your proof of identification and/or passport, or the passport office may reject your request.
+The original birth certificate is needed to link the child’s former name to their new name.
 The passport will be issued in the child’s intended adoptive name.

-Please note you will not be able to renew a child’s passport (under the age of 16) as the passport is only valid for five years and is not renewable.
+Please note that you will not be able to renew a child’s passport (under 16) because it is valid for 5 years and cannot be renewed.
 Instead, you will apply for a new passport at that time.

 ———————————————————

-Contact us for more ways our adoption law firm can help.
+Contact us to learn more about how our adoption law firm can help.

 Back to Blog